PKU-Alignment/omnisafe/benchmarks/README.md

-# OmniSafe's Mujoco Velocity Benchmark on SafeRL algorithms
+# OmniSafe's Safety-Gymnasium Benchmark on SafeRL algorithms

-The OmniSafe Mujoco Velocity Benchmark assesses the efficacy of OmniSafe's SafeRL algorithms in six environments from the Safety-Gymnasium task suite.
+The OmniSafe Safety-Gymnasium Benchmark assesses the efficacy of OmniSafe's SafeRL algorithms in several environments from the Safety-Gymnasium task suite.
 For each supported algorithm and environment, we offer default hyperparameters utilized during the benchmark, as well as scripts to replicate the results.
 Additionally, we provide performance comparisons and code-level details with other open-source implementations or classic papers.
 Our package includes graphs and raw data that can be used for research purposes, along with log details from training.
 Finally, we offer hints on fine-tuning the algorithm for optimal results.

 ## On-Policy
 ### Supported Algorithms